coreytaylorcompchem/comp_chem/ml/adme_models/herg/README.md

 The code and details of the model featurisation, specification, training and evaluation can be found in `2025-08-08_retrieve_chembl_herg.ipynb`.

-The hERG model itself is a Graph Convolutional Network (GCN) deeping learning classifier (0=inactive, 1=active @ 10 uM) with the following features implemented to improve predictions:
+The hERG model itself is a Graph Convolutional Network (GCN) deeping learning classifier (0=inactive, 1=active @ 10 uM) with the following features implemented to improve training and prediction:

 * Random balanced sampling of the Chembl data.
 * Simple atom and bond features (one-hot encoded).